CES 2018 - Las Vegas, USA

 Here are the most interesting wireless speakers I’ve seen so far at CES.
 All prices in USD.

 Because Ashley Chloe is (obviously) a fashion-oriented audio brand, I was surprised to see the company showing one of the most technically interesting wireless speakers at CES.
-The Ensembl is built around a wireless speaker with a downfiring driver, an internal rechargeable battery, and a Qi wireless charging base.
+The Ensembl is built around a wireless speaker with a down-firing driver, an internal rechargeable battery, and a Qi wireless charging base.
 In its simplest form, the Ensembl works as a Bluetooth speaker, but you can add functionality by stacking the magnetized, hockey-puck-shaped modules seen next to and on top of the speaker in the photo.
 The idea is that the speaker doesn’t force you to ally yourself with Google or Apple.
-Ashley Chloe hopes to offer a single voice-command module that will do your choice of Google Assistant, Amazon Alexa, or Apple Siri, although a company rep said they may have to create different modules for each system.
+Ashley Chloe hopes to offer a single voice-command module that will do your choice of Google Assistant, Amazon Alexa, or Apple Siri, although a rep said the company may have to create different modules for each system.
 Other planned modules include a 360-degree camera and an intelligent light.
 The speaker is expected to sell for $199, but the company couldn’t guess at what the modules will cost.

 Like many audio companies at CES 2018, Braven is agnostic in its allegiances to third-party technologies; it offers some new models with Google Assistant and some with Amazon Alexa.
 The one I liked best, though, offered neither -- just Google Chromecast and Bluetooth.
 The Villa Chromecast ($349) is a lunchbox-sized speaker with amply sized drivers and a leather handle.
 Connect it straight to any phone or tablet with Bluetooth, or use Chromecast to connect several in a multiroom system.